Art James: Biography

 He started Art James Productions in 1975 with his business partner and producer, Dan Cross.
 Their joint company staged game shows that were specially created to communicate marketing and corporate strategies to key stakeholders of Fortune 500 companies.

 One episode of Say When! included a classic blooper by James while doing a live in-show commercial for Peter Pan peanut butter; during the sales pitch, he dropped a knife into the near-empty glass jar, breaking out the bottom and causing the knife to fall through.
 Though he struggled to keep from laughing, and because a retake was impossible, James still finished the commercial.
 The gaffe has been shown on many blooper specials.

 Later years and death

 James was a frequent contributor to TV Guide, writing about the world of game shows.
 He was living in Chaska, Minnesota, at the end of his life, and died of unspecified natural causes during a visit to his brother in Palm Springs, California.
-He was survived by his two children and three grandchildren.